JJemu/BlenderPrefixAddon/README.md

 - In the 3D Viewport, select the objects to which you want to add a prefix.

 **2. Open the Addon Panel:**
-- Press N to open the sidebar and navigate to the Tools tab where you'll see the Prefix Adder panel.
+- Press N to open the sidebar and navigate to the Tool tab where you'll see the Prefix Adder panel.

 **3. Add a Prefix:**
 - Click the Add Prefix button.
 A pop-up dialog will appear where you can enter your desired prefix.
 Confirm to apply the prefix to all selected objects.